gu-mi/SeqDisp/README.md

 ******

 We provide (Dropbox) links below to download R source codes and related supporting files for preparing the datasets and reproducing figures/tables in the manuscript.
 Some intermediate key results are also provided when necessary.
+For the packages and functions we used to produce these results, we acknowledge the package authors and their published works.
+The R/Bioconductor packages imported by `SeqDisp` include `NBPSeq`, `edgeR`, `QuasiSeq`, `splines`, `numDeriv`, `plyr`, `dplyr`, `ggplot2`, `scales`, and `grid`.

 ### Data Preparations